kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

 ### ResourceClaim Lifecycle

 The ResourceClaim controller run by kube-controller-manager will be updated to manage the lifecycle of ResourceClaims associated with PodGroups like it already does for per-Pod ResourceClaims from ResourceClaimTemplates.
-In short, ResourceClaims will be created once the first Pod in the PodGroup is created and deleted when all Pods in the PodGroup have either been deleted or reached a terminal status.
+In short, ResourceClaims will be created once the PodGroup is created and deleted when the PodGroup is deleted.

-ResourceClaims created from ResourceClaimTemplates for a PodGroup replica can be mapped to Pods in the group with the following metadata:

-- `metadata.ownerReferences`: A reference to the Workload object from the Pod's `spec.workloadRef.name`
-- `metadata.annotations."resource.kubernetes.io/workload-pod-group-name"`: The
-  name of the PodGroup from the Pod's `spec.workloadRef.podGroup`
-- `metadata.annotations."resource.kubernetes.io/workload-pod-group-replica"`:
-  The ID for this particular PodGroup replica from the Pod's `spec.workloadRef.podGroupReplicaKey`

-Like the existing `resource.kubernetes.io/pod-claim-name` annotation, these annotations are only meant for internal use by kube-controller-manager and will not be documented as part of the public API.

-When the ResourceClaim controller reconciles a Pod with a claim referencing a `workloadPodGroupResourceClaim`, it will check for any existing ResourceClaims associated with the Pod's PodGroup.
-If a claim already exists for the PodGroup, it will be added to the Pod's `status.resourceClaimStatuses`.
-If no such claim exists, the controller will create one and add it to the Pod's `status`.

-A ResourceClaim generated from a ResourceClaimTemplate for a PodGroup will continue to be deallocated at the same time as any other ResourceClaim: when its `status.reservedFor` list is empty.
-When a Workload-owned claim is deallocated, the controller will check if any other Pods in the same PodGroup still exist and are running.
-If no Pods in the group requiring that ResourceClaimTemplate are still running and no other Pod is using the ResourceClaim, the controller will delete the generated ResourceClaim.
-Efficient lookup of Pods in a given PodGroup will be enabled by a new Pod informer index based on keys of the form `<namespace>/<workload>/<podgroup>/<replicakey>` which can be calculated for both Pods and controller-generated ResourceClaims.

-After a ResourceClaim generated for a PodGroup is deleted, a new ResourceClaim will be created from the same ResourceClaimTemplate if new Pods in the PodGroup are created which reference the ResourceClaimTemplate.
+When a PodGroup is created, the ResourceClaim controller will immediately create one ResourceClaim for each of the PodGroup's `spec.resourceClaims` which define a `resourceClaimTemplateName`.
+Generated ResourceClaims will be owned (through `metadata.ownerReferences`) by the PodGroup and annotated with `resource.kubernetes.io/pod-claim-name` the same way as ResourceClaims generated for individual Pods to facilitate mapping a single Pod claim to the ResourceClaim generated for its PodGroup.
+This mapping will be recorded in the Pod's `status.resourceClaimStatuses` like ResourceClaims generated for Pods.

+Allocation and deallocation of the generated ResourceClaims remains fundamentally the same.
+ResourceClaims will be created in an unallocated state (`status.allocation` unset). kube-scheduler will allocate a claim when scheduling the first Pod which requests it.
+The ResourceClaim controller will deallocate claims when there are no entries in the ResourceClaim's `status.reservedFor`.
+Generated ResourceClaims will exist in an unallocated state until its owning PodGroup is deleted or a new Pod in the PodGroup is created.

+When a PodGroup is deleted, the garbage collector will delete its ResourceClaims based on their `metadata.ownerReferences`.

 ### Test Plan